 Why your printer stopped working...

-However, because Canon printers don't monitor actual ink levels, even refilling empty ink tanks doesn't change a thing.
-The printer will still see the tanks as empty and refuse to print with the same Printer detected ink out condition or Ink may have run out error message.
+Great! ...unless you want to use up the remaining ink or add some more (top up the ink tank).
+Because Canon printers don't monitor the actual (*) ink levels, the printer will still recognize the refilled ink tank as empty and refuse to print with the same Printer detected ink out condition or Ink may have run out error message.

 So...what can you do about this?

 You have couple of choices depending on your printer model...

 If there is a chip resetter available for your tanks and you can afford it - get one!
 Being able to reset the ink chips means you get to keep the ink level display, so will know roughly when it's time to refill.
 This may not sound all that exciting, but not running out of ink can make your printer more reliable and easier to refill.
 Another less obvious benefit is lower running costs, because your ink tanks should last longer as well.

 If there is no chip resetter available - stress less.
 There is another way to get around the ink level detection issue with Canon printers and it's completely free and easy to do.